ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab09.md

 <h1>CS16: Programming Assignment 09</h1>
 <h2>Introduction -- Important: Read this!</h2>
+This lab will have you do programming exercises with vectors, dynamic arrays, and recursive functions.
+We will more fully discuss recursive functions in class in lecture on Tuesday.

 THIS IS THE FINAL LAB ASSIGNMENT FOR CS16!
 IT COUNTS AS TWO (2) REGULAR LABS!